jaehong21/itunes-playground/README.md

 # iTunes-Playground
-This README.md provides you a short guideline of this page and what kind of elements are used to make this simple project. <br />
+This README.md provides you a short guideline of this page and <br />
+what kind of elements are used to make this simple project. <br />

 <br />